 Drinking alcohol increases the risk of squamous cell cancer of the oesophagus.
 If you smoke and regularly drink more than the recommended limit, your risk is much greater.
 The combined risk is greater than the risk of just smoking plus the risk of just drinking.
 But your risk gradually starts to reduce after you stop smoking or drinking.

 Chewing tobacco, snuff and betel quid (also called paan or pan) also increases your risk of cancer of the oesophagus.

 Other risk factors

 Other risk factors for oesophageal cancer include Barrett's oesophagus and long term acid reflux, being very overweight, a high intake of processed red meat, and some rare medical conditions.

 You can view and print the quick guides for all the pages in the about oesophageal cancer section.

-As with most cancers, cancer of the oesophagus is more common in older people than in younger.
-There are very few cases in people under 50 years of age.
+As with most cancers, cancer of the oesophagus is more common in older people.
+Around 8 in 10 cases (80%) are diagnosed in people aged 60 or over.
 Most cases of oesophageal cancer can be linked to lifestyle and environmental factors.

 Smoking tobacco and drinking a lot of alcohol are some of the main risk factors for oesophageal cancer.
 Cigarettes contain nitrosamines and other chemicals that increase the risk of cancer.
 Pipe smoking also increases the risk of oesophageal cancer.
 When you smoke, you always swallow some of the smoke as well as breathing it into your lungs.

 Drinking alcohol increases the risk of one type of oesophageal cancer – squamous cell carcinoma (SCC).
 Smoking increases the risk of the two main types of oesophageal cancer – SCC and oesophageal adenocarcinoma.
 Your risk increases the longer you smoke.